This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Instead, the physician pulled on the baby to get her out, resulting in severe damage to her nerves.
 She now faces lifelong disabilities, ongoing physical therapy, and multiple surgeries.

-If you believe that your child is owed a brachial plexus settlement, you can hire a lawyer to help you take the next steps.
+If you believe your child is owed a brachial plexus settlement, you can hire a lawyer to help you take the next steps.

 Get Matched with a Leading Birth Injury Attorney in Your Area